Foreign Exchange (album)

 Foreign Exchange is a collaborative studio album by the American rapper Rx Papi and the Swedish record producer Gud.
 It was released by Year0001 on November 19, 2021.
-Due to his fascination for Rx Papi's work, Gud contacted Rx Papi to collaborate on an album by sending him beats.
-Rx Papi enjoyed the beats because of their raw feeling and began recording the album over the course of a month.
-He would start rapping when he hit a low point while going through a mental challenge.
+Gud contacted Rx Papi to collaborate on an album by sending him beats, and Rx Papi recorded the raps over the course of a month.

 Foreign Exchange is a hip-hop album that uses breathless and direct raps over synthesizer-driven production.
-The album explores topics such as strained relationships with family, the emotional impact of street life, and missed opportunities; Rx Papi also compares himself to notable criminals in its lyrics.
+The album explores strained family relationships, the emotional impact of street life, and missed opportunities; Rx Papi also compares himself to notable criminals in its lyrics.
 The song "12 Stout Street" saw virality on the social platform TikTok.
 The album received positive reviews from music critics, many of whom enjoyed the contrast between Rx Papi's rapping and Gud's production and felt the collaboration was unexpected.
 Pitchfork included it in their mid-decade list of the best albums of the 2020s.

 Background and recording

 Throughout 2021, the American rapper Rx Papi gained attention by releasing the mixtapes 100 Miles & Walk'in and Pap vs. the World.
-Gud is a Swedish record producer that primarily produces for the hip-hop groups Sad Boys and Drain Gang.
+Gud is a Swedish record producer who primarily produces for the hip-hop groups Sad Boys and Drain Gang.
 He has also produced for musicians such as Halsey, Travis Scott, and Quavo, among others.
-Gud directly contacted Rx Papi to collaborate because of the fascination he had for Rx Papi's work.
-Gud would send Rx Papi beats, which he rapped on while he felt like he was at a low point while going through something mentally.
-He was drawn to Gud's beats because of their raw feeling; he referred to the way Gud sent the beats as "the perfect setup".
-He recorded the song "12 Stout Street" at around 2:30 a.m. in his kitchen; he stated that "the beat just said some shit to [him]".
+Gud directly contacted Rx Papi to collaborate because of his appreciation for Rx Papi's work.
+Gud sent Rx Papi a collection of beats.
+Rx Papi described the beats as unique and "raw", saying that he recorded his raps to match that rawness.
+He recorded raps individually when he was inspired by a strong feeling or emotional low point.
+"12 Stout Street" was recorded at around 2:30 a.m. in his kitchen; he stated that "the beat just said some shit to [him]".
+Rx Papi referred to the way Gud sent the beats as "the perfect setup".
 The album was recorded over the course of a month.